rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

 ## Comparison table for the proposed designs

+In this table, "UB" stands for "undefined behavior".
+Some instances of UB can be detected at runtime, but the code to do so would impose an undesirable code-size penalty; the group recommends generating such code only for debug builds.
+These cases are marked "UB (debug: abort)"

+Note that forced unwinding always causes undefined behavior when it traverses stack frames with destructors.

 |                               | “2 APIs” (Options 1 and 1c), “C”, “panic=unwind” | “2 APIs” (Options 1 and 1c), “C”, “panic=abort” | “2 APIs” (Options 1 and 1c), “C unwind”, “panic=unwind” | “2 APIs, always permit forced” (Option 1), “C unwind”, “panic=abort” | “2 APIs, minimal spec” (Option 1c), “C unwind”, “panic=abort” | “1 API” (Option 3), “panic=unwind” | “1 API” (Option 3), “panic=abort” |
 | ----------------------------- | ------------------------------------------------ | ----------------------------------------------- | ------------------------------------------------------- | -------------------------------------------------------------------- | ------------------------------------------------------------- | ---------------------------------- | --------------------------------- |
 | panic!                        | abort                                            | abort                                           | unwind                                                  | abort                                                                | abort                                                         | unwind                             | aborts                            |